Improved Certificates for Independence Number in Semirandom Hypergraphs: Introduction

 Our certificates are derived from a natural $\bigO(\ell)$-degree Sum-of-Squares relaxation of Maximum Independent Set program, using the \say{proofs-to-algorithm} approach (see \cite{BS16,FKP19}).
 However, there are several technical challenges in the setting of hypergraphs, we outline how we address them in \prettyref{sec:proof_overview}.
 Along the way, we establish logarithmic-free operator norm bounds for a class of matrices arising out of $\ell$-uniform hypergraphs, which may be of independent interest in other hypergraph problems.
 Existing bounds for such matrices with polynomial entries (e.g., in the works \cite{AMP21,RT23}), when applied off-the-shelf to our operator, incur logarithmic losses in $n$; we avoid this by relating our hypergraph operator to recent bounds for \emph{combinatorial chaos} matrices studied in \cite{BLNvH25}.

 \begin{remark} The odd-arity bound falls slightly off the conjectured curve (see \prettyref{fig:compare-results}), while still strictly improving over all previous certificates.
 This gap arises from a known bottleneck in existing SoTA concentration bounds for chaos matrices (see Remark A.8 in \cite{BLNvH25}); in sparse regimes, the variance term (olive curve in \prettyref{fig:compare-results}) blows up.
-By combining chaos bounds with matrix Bernstein, we track the strictly better black curve, resulting in two-regime behavior of \prettyref{thm:main-theorem-informal}. \end{remark}
+By combining chaos bounds with bounds obtained from matrix Bernstein, we track the strictly better black curve, which results in the two-regime behavior of \prettyref{thm:main-theorem-informal}. \end{remark}

+Finally, we give some evidence for why we conjecture the computational threshold is $\sqrt{n}/p^{1/\ell}$ by proving low-degree polynomial lower bounds.
+Our proofs involve constructing a \say{quiet} planted distribution that is hard to distinguish from the null distribution $\cH_0\paren{n,\ell,p}$, and successfully resolves the open problem in \cite{JPR+21,Pot22}